BurdaForward/composable-rules/README.md

 **Matchers**

-- `not`: negates a matchers.
+- `not`: negates a matcher.
-- `always`: A matchers that always matches.
+- `always`: A matcher that always matches.
-- `all`: Matcher combinator which takes a list of matchers.
+- `all`: Matcher combinator which takes an array of matchers.
 It is true when all passed matchers are true, false otherwise.
-- `one`: Matcher combinator which takes a list of matchers.
+- `one`: Matcher combinator which takes an array of matchers.
 It is only true when at least one of the passed matchers is true, false otherwise.

 **Combining and enhancing rules**
 - `injectFacts`: Takes a function and a `rule`.
 The function is passed the `facts` and can return a new transformed version of `facts`(should copy instead of mutate).
 This is useful for passing, that are specific to one rule only.
 - `transformOutput`: Takes a function and a `rule`.
 If the rules `matcher` matches, then the function is called with the output of the rules `action`.
-This is useful for modying(immtuable!) an action''s return value on a higher level.
+This is useful for modifying(immutable!) an action's return value on a higher level.
 - `applyIf`: Checks if the passed matcher matches before running the rule.
 Takes a `matcher` function and a `rule` and runs only that rule when the matcher matches in addition to the matcher the rule already has.
 The rule is then run and the `action`'s value is returned.
-- `applyAll`: Takes `rules` and combines a them so that when run all supplied rules will be run in order for those whose matcher returns `true`.
+- `applyAll`: Takes `rules` and combines them so that when run all supplied rules will be run in order for those whose matcher returns `true`.
 It returns the modified value, in our case the modified URL.
-- `applyFirst`: Takes `rules` and combines a them so that when run, only the first supplied rule will be run whose matcher returns `true`.
+- `applyFirst`: Takes `rules` and combines them so that when run, only the first supplied rule will be run whose matcher returns `true`.
 It returns the modified value, in our case the modified URL.
-- `applyChain`: Takes `rules` and combines a them so that when run, only rules will be run as long as their matcher returns `true`.
+- `applyChain`: Takes `rules` and combines them so that when run, only rules will be run as long as their matcher returns `true`.
 As soon as a rule does not match it it stops.
 It returns the modified value, in our case the modified URL.

 **Running rules**
 - `run`: Takes a `rule`, `facts` and an intial `value` and runs the rule.
 It returns the modified value, in our case the modified URL.
 If no rule matches the retuned value is the original input value.